Bar in New Orleans, United States

 Does Kajun's Karaoke Bar have outdoor seating?

 Outdoor seating is not confirmed for Kajun's.
-The venue is a neighbourhood bar on St. Claude Ave in the Bywater, and the draw is the indoor karaoke setup, not a patio.
+The venue is a neighbourhood bar on St. Claude Ave in the Bywater, the draw is the indoor karaoke setup, not a patio.
 Plan around the bar itself rather than an outside option.

 Is the food good at Kajun's Karaoke Bar?